Blog post by Andrew Griffin

-A large number of business operations require a specific license or permit to operate legally.
-Your best source to check is the Maryland Department of Labor, Licensing and Regulation.
+Many business operations may require a specific license or permit to operate legally.
+Your best source to check is the Maryland Department of Labor.

 Two things in life are certain—and you know taxes is one of them.
-The state has a very keen interest in receiving all required tax revenue.
-There are a number of various taxes that a business could be responsible for: sales, payroll, property, etc. Make sure you’re in compliance with the Maryland tax code BEFORE you open the doors!
+There are various taxes that a business could be responsible for: sales, payroll, property, etc. Make sure you’re in compliance with the Maryland tax code BEFORE you open the doors!
 Along with the Department of Assessments and Taxation, the Office of the Comptroller of Maryland is your best place to start.